dentra/esphome-components/components/miot_xmmfo1jqd/README.md

         # List, Any automation
         then:
           - logger.log: twisted counterclockwise
-    # Sensor (Optional), Battey Level, % (not 100% sure that is working, please let me know it so)
+    # Sensor (Optional), Battery Level, % (not 100% sure that is working, please let me know it so)
     battery_level:
       name: "$name Battery Level"
-    # Sensor (Optional), Battey Voltage, V (not 100% sure that is working, please let me know it so)
+    # Sensor (Optional), Battery Voltage, V (not 100% sure that is working, please let me know it so)
     battery_voltage:
       name: "$name Battery Voltage"
 ```